 Sometimes we make choices that don’t meet our authentic needs.
 External messages can cloud our judgment and sense-of-self, making those compromises less rewarding, and causing significant imbalances in our health and well-being.

 What are external messages?
-These are messages about values that come from outside us
+They are messages about values that come from outside us

 We are surrounded by external messages.
 Social media companies’ billions of dollars in profits are earned from their ability to target and manipulate us based on what they know about our needs and vulnerabilities.
-If we can stay attuned to our authentic values and needs, it is easier to maintain a balance in our well-being.
+If we can stay attuned to our authentic values, it is easier to maintain our well-being.
 If we respond to too many external messages, we may find ourselves making life-choices that do not genuinely meet our needs, or substituting inauthentic experiences for vital and important ones like joy, autonomy, and friendship.

 Is it possible to make decisions based on your authentic values, even while being bombarded by

 endless external messages?
 Yes, if you AIM yourself in the right direction.
 AIM stands for

 Awareness, Investigation, and Movement.
 First, be Aware of external messages that affect